JI1FGX/DU9 Mindanao, Philippines Amateur Radio Diary IOTA OC-130

 The SWR is almost flat across the band.

-Measured by NanoVNA, the minimum SWR is 1.16 at 24.890MHz.
+When I measured it with NanoVNA, the minimum SWR was 1.16 at 24.890MHz.

-After measuring with the NanoVNA, the
+After measuring with the NanoVNA,

 I found the minimum SWR at 24.890MHz, which is 1.16.